gunzf0x/HackTools/HTB_Avatar_Machine_Extractor/README.md

 # HacktheBox Avatar Machine Extractor

-A tool to extract machine avatars from HackTheBox oficial page.
+A tool to extract machine avatars from HackTheBox official page.
 This tool automatically extract avatars from [HackTheBox official machines page](https://www.hackthebox.com/machines/).

 ## Usage
 To extract avatar from with name `<machine-name>`, pass it to `-n`/`--name` flag and execute: